andreas-wilm/andreas-wilm.github.io/_posts/2020-06-01-enforce-budgets.md

 ## Prerequisites
 ---

-- For later steps we will assume that you have an Azure budget set up.
+- For later steps we will assume that you have an Azure budget already set up.
 If you don't already have one, [follow the official tutorial](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets) to create a budget.
 - Please note that budgets are not supported in sponsored or CSP subscriptions.
 <!-- Note that we will set the scope of the budget to be our resource group of interest.
 That way we can allocate different budgets to different research projects for example. -->